samsquire/ideas3/README.md

 # 65. Ending not found errors

 Relative searches are the cause of not found errors.
+Computers could look everywhere for imported libraries to avoid unnecessary errors.

 # 66. Searchable data structures